 Additionally, the Courses and Curricula Committee recommends the following:

 - The faculty advisory committee for Individual Plans of Study should develop a policy statement on the feasibility of double majors for their students.
 Minimally, we suggest that students completing an IPS degree not be allowed to double-major in either of their main IPS fields of study.

-- Similarly, we recommend that the faculty committee overseeing the International Studies Major should develop a policy statement on double majors between International Studies and other interdisciplinary area studies majors, such as Latin American Studies.
-We believe that Rules 1 and 2, above, will ensure that students pursuing double majors in International Studies and such fields as Political Science or Anthropology undertake programs with the required number of hours of distinct work.
+- Similarly, we recommend that the faculty committee overseeing the global studies major should develop a policy statement on double majors between global studies and other interdisciplinary area studies majors, such as Latin American Studies.
+We believe that Rules 1 and 2, above, will ensure that students pursuing double majors in global studies and such fields as political science or anthropology undertake programs with the required number of hours of distinct work.

 - In special cases in which curricula subsume minors for all students—e.g., biology honors major/chemistry minor—the programs of study document should explicitly state: "Students earning the biology honors major automatically complete the chemistry minor."